eth-cscs/SpFFT/docs/source/index.rst

 To allow for pre-allocation and reuse of memory, the design is based on two classes:

 - **Grid**: Allocates memory for transforms up to a given size in each dimension.
-- **Transform**: Is created using a *Grid* and can have any size up to the maximum allowed by the *Grid*.
+- **Transform**: Is associated with a *Grid* and can have any size up to the *Grid* dimensions.
 A *Transform* holds a counted reference to the underlying *Grid*.
-Therefore, *Transforms* created from the same *Grid* will share the memory, which is only freed, once the *Grid* and all associated *Transforms* are destroyed.
+Therefore, *Transforms* created with the same *Grid* share memory, which is only freed, once the *Grid* and all associated *Transforms* are destroyed.

-The user provides memory for storing the sparse frequency domain data, while a *Transform* provides memory for the space domain data.
-This implies, that executing a *Transform* will override the space domain data of all other *Transforms* associated to the same *Grid*.
+The user provides memory for storing sparse frequency domain data, while a *Transform* provides memory for space domain data.
+This implies, that executing a *Transform* will override the space domain data of all other *Transforms* associated with the same *Grid*.

 .. note::
    The creation of Grids and Transforms, as well as the forward and backward execution may entail MPI calls and must be synchronized between all ranks.